deanandsammy/of-webstorm/README.md

 ## getting started

-- [Webstorm](http://www.jetbrains.com/webstorm/) - if you haven't even install webstorm yet, you can download it here
+- [Webstorm](http://www.jetbrains.com/webstorm/) - if you haven't even installed webstorm yet, you can download it here